guidotorresmx/class-7-exercise-part-1/README.md

 3. How can you get a github pages domain without path after the domain?

 4. Can u use switch statement in python?
+    - Yes you can, but only if you are using python the 3.10 version or newer, more info [here](https://www.python.org/dev/peps/pep-0636/).